delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >I’m not comfortable sharing that information at this point

+Here's a good quote relating to this subject:

 >At some point in the process you achieve something which I describe as “Yes, if…” rather than “No, but…”.
 “Yes, we want to work with you, if we can come to a mutually satisfactory offer,” which is distinguished from, “No, we don’t want to work with you, but we might work with you if it turns out that you’re disgustingly cheap.”
 After you have agreement in principle that, “We want you to work here.
 What’ll it take to make that happen?” — then and only then do you start talking about money. — Patrick McKenzie

 Quincy suggests that switching this salary neogiation over to email is good.
 You have time to think about what's being said and time to reply.
 You also have concrete proof of a salary in the emails.